dogweather/forkful/content/en/arduino/strings/deleting-characters-matching-a-pattern.md

 weight: 5
 ---

-## What & Why?

-Deleting characters matching a pattern means getting rid of specific sequences of characters from strings—think cleaning up data or inputs.
-Programmers do this to standardize, simplify, or validate the information before processing it.

 ## How to:
 Let's say we want to drop all numeric digits from our string.
 We've got a string with some random numbers, and we're going after a clean, letters-only result.

 ```Arduino